GeodesiaSig/getting_cleaning_data/CodeBook.md

 - fBodyGyroJerkMag

 ### Activities
-Each one of the varaibles were measure in six differentes activities
+Each one of the varaibles were measure in six differents activities

 1. WALKING
 2. WALKING_UPSTAIRS